prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

 -------------------

-.. http:post:: /taler/transaction
+.. http:post:: ${BASE_URL}/transaction

   This API allows the exchange to make a transaction, typically to a merchant.
-The bank account of the exchange is not included in the request, but instead derived from the user name in the authentication header.
+The bank account of the exchange is not included in the request, but instead derived from the user name in the authentication header and/or the request base URL.

   To make the API idempotent, the client must include a nonce.
 Requests with the same nonce are rejected unless the request is the same.